DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.Web/readme.md

 #### CanReportException
 Occurs between generating a new crash report and raising the [BeforeReportException](#beforereportexception) event.

-The **CanReportException** event occurs right after a new report is generated and is prepared to be sent to the Logify Alert service.
-Handle the **CanReportException** event to cancel the report send.
+The **CanReportException** event occurs right after a new report is generated and prepared to be sent to the Logify Alert service.
+Handle the **CanReportException** event to cancel sending the report.
 To do this, assign **true** to the appropriate CanReportExceptionEventArgs's **Cancel** property.
 Thus, the generated report is not posted to the service and the [BeforeReportException](#beforereportexception) isn't raised.
 ```csharp
 LogifyAlert.Instance.CanReportException += OnCanReportException;